Summary Safety Review - Breast Implants - Assessing the potential risk of cancer (Breast implant associated-anaplastic large cell lymphoma)

 Use in Canada

-- There are currently 3 manufacturers with licences for the sale of breast implants in Canada: Allergan Inc., Mentor, and Ideal Implant Inc.
+- There are currently 3 manufacturers with authorized licences of breast implants for sale in Canada: Allergan Inc., Mentor and Ideal Implant Inc. (c/o Clarion Medical Technologies).

 Safety Review Findings